daveschaefer3/Watchable/README.md

 ## Watchable

-The goal for this app is to suggest current movies that critics and fans agree are better than others.
+The goal for this app is to suggest current wide-release movies that critics and fans agree are better than others.
 Individual tastes may vary, and are difficult to account for, but if a consensus is formed you likely should feel pleased with spending money on the suggested films.

 ## Riggings